 Master of Divinity

-This specialization is designed for students called to chaplaincy work who intend to seek professional certification as Board Certified Chaplains by the Association of Professional Chaplains (APC) and other such agencies.
+This specialization is designed for students who intend to seek professional certification as Board Certified Chaplains by the Association of Professional Chaplains (APC) and other such agencies.
 Students will develop a pastoral-theological framework of justice, inclusivity, and appreciation for the diversity and complexity of human experiences.
 They will also acquire critical tools for assessing needs and providing pastoral and spiritual care to people who are experiencing various existential difficulties and suffering.

+The APC requires four units of clinical pastoral education (CPE) for certification as a Board Certified Chaplain.
+After completing the M.Div., students will apply for a year of residency at an approved CPE training program.
+Applications should be made one year before the desired placement.
+Students will apply for board certification after fulfilling all APC requirements.
 Chaplaincy certification from APC generally requires an endorsement from a religious denomination, in the form of ordination or commissioning.
 Additional courses may be required in order to meet these requirements.
-Students should consult with their own denominations or religious bodies to determine what other requirements are necessary.
+Students should consult with their respective denominations or religious bodies to determine what other requirements are necessary.

-- PC510: Clinical Pastoral Education (3 credit hours)
+- PC-510: Clinical Pastoral Education

-- PC661: Pastoral Theology of Suffering (3 credit hours)
+- PC-661: Pastoral Theology of Suffering

-- PC771: Grief Care and Counseling (3 credit hours)
+- PC-771: Grief Care and Counseling

-- PC772: Integrating Spirituality and Pastoral Care (3 credit hours)
+- PC-772: Integrating Spirituality and Pastoral Care